 The assessment of genetic change in response to climate change can be accomplished in wild populations where conclusions are more evolutionarily and ecologically meaningful.
 The wild-based studies should be supplemented by laboratory research that provides solid supporting evidence for the evolutionary principles in question.
 For example, it would be difficult to determine the lack of correlation between the evolution of gene sequence and gene expression across 7 strains/lineages of any other organism than yeast (Tirosh & Barkai 2008).
 The full characterization of the yeast genome, known differences between strains, and a controlled environment facilitated this study.
 Although the same lack of association was noted in wild ecotypes of lake whitefish (Jeukens et al. 2010).
 The conclusions in Jeukens et al. (2010) lend evolutionary significance to the findings in yeast.
 As the effects of climate change become more and more apparent, a plethora of natural study systems will be available for observing and recording the effects on genetic change.
-Of course, if the environmental change proves to be beyond the adaptive capacity of the population, there will be limited opportunity to understand the interplay between environmental change, selection and adaptation.References
+Of course, if the environmental change proves to be beyond the adaptive capacity of the population, there will be limited opportunity to understand the interplay between environmental change, selection and adaptation.

+Emma, you have a lot of information here.
+I particularly liked the case studies you presented.
+However, this could have been organized a bit better.
+Generally, it’s a good idea for a multipart question to have subquestions as headings.
+Here, it is difficult to work out what you are addressing where.
+For example, the first few paragraphs before case studies seem to use buzzwords without clear definition what they are and without clear connection.
+Towards the end of the case studies, it gets a bit confused again: I don’t understand what the squirrels have to do with sea urchins – they are different taxa, but more importantly there seem to be different mechanisms at work, without a clear comparison.

+This is for organization, which can’t be completely separated from content, but I try.
+You did cover a lot of information, but I was expecting a more through treatment of approaches, at least a clear separation of molecular and quantitative genetic approaches and some discussion how genetic changes (as opposed to purely phenotypic change) can be shown in wild populations.
+If I look at the three parts of the question:

+A: examples: that’s very good – you missed a bit of the literature, but you covered most aspects

+B: rates: you make a very good point about observational bias, and you discuss the rates, so that’s good.
+Some discussion of how rates could be measured would be good – you compare ecological and genetic change quantitatively in finces, without defining either.
+But that’s good.

+C: potential and shortcomings – as mentioned above, that aspect is a bit disappointing, but I am hoping this is in the other question….

+References

 Banks, S.C., S.D.
 Ling, C.R.
 Johnson, M. P. Piggott, J.E.
 Williamson, and L.B.
 Beheregegaray.
 2010.
 Genetic structure of a recent climate change-driven range extension.
 Molecular Ecology.
 19: 2011-2024.